 I used to eschew cease and desist and demand letters.
 Potential clients were always calling to ask that I send a letter, but I usually sent them to fresh out of law school attorneys that I knew needed the work.
 The problem was that I had always administered these small matters like any other case, setting up a file, creating a directory on the server for the client, putting the client in the billing system, providing a fee agreement, and meeting to discuss the issue.
 For the relatively small fee, it just didn’t seem worth it, given the administrative aspects.

 Then there is the math.
 The snorters usually change their tune when I do the math for them.
 I was turning a dozen or more of these requests every month.
-If I agree to do just three of these letters per week, that adds $118,500 to my annual income (assuming I take a two week vacation).
+If I average just two of these letters per week, that adds $102,960 to my annual income.
 I know full time attorneys who don’t make that much annually.
 Plus, in some instances the letter generates an immediate phone call from the recipient, agreeing to comply with the request, and no further action is required.
 In those cases the my effective hourly rate is doubled.
 Who’s snorting now?

 If you do start writing demand letters, be careful that you don’t develop a reputation as a letter writer who never makes good on any threats.
-One employment attorney I know sends demand letters that are a sight to behold, usually consisting of more than 20 pages (for which he charges far more than $790).
+One employment attorney I know sends demand letters that are a sight to behold, usually consisting of more than 20 pages (for which he charges far more than $990).
 However, he never makes good on this threat to sue, so attorneys familiar with him don’t take the letters seriously and he therefore provides little service to his clients in those instances.
-As a matter of policy, if my demand letter is going to threaten litigation, I won’t agree to do the letter unless the client has already agreed to pursue litigation should the defendant not capitulate to the letter.
+As a matter of policy, if my demand letter is going to threaten litigation, I won’t agree to do the letter unless the client appears strongly motivated to pursue litigation should the defendant not capitulate to the letter.

 The point of this article is not that you should start writing demand letters.
 Given the nature of my practice, that happens to be a service that many clients request, but it may not be so in yours.
 The point, rather, is to get you to look at your own practice to see if you are turning away income streams because of some preconceived notion or inflated sense of worth.
 Do clients ever call you with questions you can’t answer without additional research?
 Don’t send them away; charge to look up the answer.
 Are you turning away contingency cases out of fears over collection?
 What about a hybrid arrangement with a reduced hourly fee plus a percentage?
 Do an audit of your situation to determine if you are letting money escape.